luisvegai/School_District_Analysis/README.md

 - Keep all other data associated with the ninth-grade students and Thomas High School intact.
 - Explain how the analysis changes after the incorrect data has been handled by answering specific questions as follows:

+# Results

-# How is the district summary affected?
+## How is the district summary affected?

 When considering Thomas High School, 9th grade scores for math and reading:
 The Average Math Score was 79.0 and the Average Reading Score was 81.9